 The idea is on the one hand to add value with informative content and on the other hand to roll out concrete offers and event invitations via the CRM database.
 As soon as a prospect takes an action, it is the intention that sales will continue to work with it.
-In this example it is very important that there is good cooperation between marketing, sales and ICT.
+In this example, it is very important that there is good cooperation between marketing, sales and ICT.
 The system must support the processes and the people must be able to work with it in a pleasant way.
 E-mail marketing and CRM need to be well coordinated.

 If there is a mismatch in this and this is not based on the same CRM strategy and associated tactics and systems, things will go wrong.
 The prospect suddenly experiences a different type of contact and notices that Sales has no idea about the previous marketing process (and the information that has already been sent to the prospect).